Skip to content

 PI Advanced Materials has identified predictable risks and financial impacts related to climate change in future business activities.
 While taking preemptive responses to identified risks, we will also strive to seize new opportunities.
 Furthermore, we will continue to strive for PI Advanced Materials' sustainable growth through risk management that takes climate change into account.

-Category Risk Factor Expected Risk Financial Impact Response Strategy Timeframe
+Category Factor Risk/Opportunity Type Potential Financial Impact Response Measures Timeframe

 Physical